vamseeachanta/teamresumes/cv/gp_resume.md

 - Experienced in OrcaFlex FEA analysis and workflow techniques
 - Experience with electrical designs/routings for subsea power cables or umbilicals
 - Static and dynamic Umbilical installation studies for Oil and Gas for ONGC and KG-D6 assets

-**Digital Twin Development For Subsea Assets**

-- Implemented automation analysis for a riser service/manufacturing company to build FEA (Finite element analysis) digital twin models by utilizing asset class data for following assets:
-- Simple catenary risers (Umbilicals, Flexibles, Rigid Risers)
-  - FE analysis for inplace and installation analysis of power cables
-  - Working knowledge of API 17E & 17B codes
-- Lazy wave catenary risers (Umbilicals, Flexibles)
-  - FE analysis for rigid and flexible risers and flowlines using Orcaflex
-- Drilling risers
-  - API RP 16Q code calculations
-  - FE analysis using Orcaflex for weather envelopes for installation and operations
-- Analysis scopes for all key components: Global analysis, local component analysis, Fitness for service per API 579:2016, Fatigue service life using S-N and crack growth approaches per BS 7910:2013.
-- The work is utilized by manufacturing company to perform ASCII data-driven, python-driven FEA (OrcaFlex) analysis for quick turn around of global and local analysis.

 **Economic Analysis of Offshore Field Data**
 - Economic analysis of offshore oil fields for marketing use for start-up company, Frontier Deepwater